 Saw provides stale dialogue and an implausible twist.
 If you're seeking torture porn, this movie has it.
-But there are better-written graphic movies out there.
+But there are better-written and more engaging graphic movies out there.

-Instead Watch: Want something intense but engaging?
+Instead Watch: Want something intense but clever?
 Prisoners and You're Next fill the gap.
-The Descent also serves well if you don't mind long build ups to the intensity.
+The Descent also serves well if you don't mind long (but worthwhile) build ups to the action.

 4. Psycho (1960)

 The Premise: A woman steals money from her job and runs away, hoping to find a better life.
 Along the way, she stops at a motel and things take an ominous turn..

 Why It's Overrated: To be clear, I don't think this classic movie is bad.
 It introduced the famous high-pitch violin cue, and latter portions build tension nicely.
 The problem is simply how boring the first half is.
 The main character, who you probably won't relate to since she commits embezzlement, spends too much time driving around aimlessly, contemplating her decision.

 Additionally, there's an unnecessarily long scene with the psychiatrist at the end (even the critically panned 1998 remake knew to shorten that segment).